vitalets/fetchers/README.md

 ```

 #### 2. Default options and headers
-You can set default options to be used for every request:
+You can set default options for every request from `Fetcher` instance.
+Example - include cookies in all requests and accept JSON:
 ```js
 const fetcher = new Fetcher('http://example.com', {
   credentials: 'include',